Karabaman/gateway/README.md

     'providers' => [
       ...
-      Ako\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],
+      Karabaman\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],

     'aliases' => [
       ...
-      'Gateway' => Ako\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]
+      'Gateway' => Karabaman\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]

 Step 3:

-    php artisan vendor:publish --provider=Ako\Gateway\GatewayServiceProvider
+    php artisan vendor:publish --provider=Karabaman\Gateway\GatewayServiceProvider

 Step 4: